-In general, when it comes to scams, a few telltale signs immediately reveal when something is a scam.
+In general, when it comes to Cash App scams, a few telltale signs immediately reveal that something may be wrong.
 Here are signs of a potential scam:

 Here are some of the most common Cash App scams that you might encounter online.